MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer array nums, return 0 if the sum of the digits of the minimum integer in nums is odd, or 1 otherwise.

+# LeetCode 1089.
+Duplicate Zeros

+Given a fixed-length integer array arr, duplicate each occurrence of zero, shifting the remaining elements to the right.

+Note that elements beyond the length of the original array are not written.
+Do the above modifications to the input array in place and do not return anything.

 # LeetCode 1119: Remove Vowels from a String

 Given a string s, remove the vowels 'a', 'e', 'i', 'o', and 'u' from it, and return the new string.